-Have you been charged with a felony?
+Have you been charged with a felony & need a felony attorney?

 any crime which is punishable by death, imprisonment for life or imprisonment which lasts longer than 12 months.

 These charges are all serious in nature and require a thorough examination of the facts and evidence in the case to mount a proper defense.